 CT scanning, computerized treatment planning, and provisional orthodontic devices may be used to assist in the movement of teeth and decrease the time in braces.
 Sometimes these efforts might completely eliminate the need for jaw surgery.

 Sometimes virtual surgical planning (VSP) will be used to guide your surgeon to fit and correct the jaw segment position during the process for the most prime outcome.

 Before the procedure

 Surgery is usually done under general anesthesia and it takes place in the hospital and requires a 2 to 4-day stay.

 Surgery is typically performed inside the mouth, so there will be no facial scars show on your chin, jaw or around the mouth.
 However, occasionally small cuts may be necessary outside your mouth.
 The surgeon makes cuts in the jawbones and moves them into an accurate position.
 Once the jaw movement is done, small bone plates, screws, wires, and rubber bands may be used to protect the bones into their new position.
 In some instances, an additional bone may be added to the jaw.
-Surgeon transfers the bone from the hip, leg or rib and locks it with plates and screws.
+The surgeon transfers the bone from the hip, leg, or rib and locks it with plates and screws.
 In other cases, the bone may be restructured to provide a better look.
-Jaw surgery can be performed on the upper jaw, lower jaw, chin or any combination of these.
+Jaw surgery can be performed on the upper jaw, lower jaw, chin, or any combination of these.